 On Thursday April 14, 2011, the Storm Prediction Center (SPC) predicted that a significant severe weather outbreak would take place across the South in the coming days.
 A Moderate Risk for severe weather was issued for the next 2 days meaning that widespread severe storms-including numerous damaging and long-tracked tornadoes-seemed likely.
 Not long after that a line of supercells developed over Kansas and Oklahoma and swept east bringing tornadoes across the 2 states and Arkansas.
 This wave of storms swept South and on April 15 unleashed a powerful storm system over the Central Gulf Coast states of Mississippi and Alabama.
 Widespread EF-2 and EF-3 tornadoes touched down across the states causing intense damage and destruction.
 The following day a rare High Risk was issued for the North Carolina Coast meaning that a tornado outbreak is expected for the region.
 And indeed, one did occur as 53 tornadoes touched down across the state killing 23 people in one of the worst outbreaks in the state’s history.
 The system then moved into Canada while the front moved off the coast.

 It was one of the country’s worst tornado outbreaks.
 178 tornadoes had hit 16 states causing $2.1B in damages and killing 45 people in the deadliest outbreak since 2008.
-Entire communities had been affected with many large cities such as Jackson, MS and Fayetteville, NC being especially hard hit.
+Entire communities had been affected with many large cities such as Jackson, MS, Raleigh, NC and Fayetteville, NC being especially hard hit.
 AccuWeather even stated that the outbreak was the largest number of tornadoes in a 3-day period in history.
-Surely this was a once-in-a-year event, something like this wouldn’t happen for a while.
-Therefore, there is no need to panic and people went on with their lives helping clean up and begin repairing damaged areas.
-Little did people know this was just a taste of the horrors that would occur that tornado season and that in as little as 2 weeks, over 300 more people would lay dead across the same states in an outbreak of historic proportion that would earn it a name not used since 1974.
+Surely this had to be the worst outbreak of the year, something like this wouldn’t happen for a while.
+Therefore, there was no need to panic and people went on with their lives helping clean up and begin repairing damaged areas.
+Little did people know this was just a taste of the horrors that would occur that tornado season, it was about to be much worse.

 On Tuesday April 19, 2011, just 3 days after the April 14-16 tornado outbreak, the SPC stated on their day 4-8 outlook that a more amplified weather pattern seemed to be on tap for the Southeast on April 25 and 26 (days 7 & 8 on the outlook).
 When one goes more than 3 days out on model runs, very low congruency begins to occur.
-Because of this the SPC bunches the Day 4-8 outlooks into one map and only issues a severe weather risk when enough certainty is present which is very rare.
-It takes a 30% probability of severe weather for an area to be marked on the outlook which doesn’t happen very often.
+Because of this the SPC, with Day 1 being the day the outlook is issued (meaning it would be April 19 this day), bunches the Day 4-8 outlooks into one map and only issues a severe weather risk when there is a 30% probability of severe weather for an area which is very rare.
 During this day on this outlook, there wasn’t enough certainty to justify a risk so it was left with “Predictability Too Low” meaning just that.
-This would appear several more times on the outlook in the coming days.

 On Wednesday, April 20, the SPC once again said that a very active pattern was likely over the Southern US in the coming days, though there wasn’t enough confidence to add a 30% risk.
 They stated that the main threat would probably be on the 25th to 28th (Monday-Wednesday) which would be widespread while a more limited event on the 24-25th but they stressed that there was still ample uncertainty on the event.
 Unknown to them, this forecast would become extraordinarily accurate in the coming days.

 The following day on April 21, a 30% risk was added on the Day 5 (April 25) outlook for the ArLaTex region as well as for Eastern Oklahoma and Southwestern Missouri.
-The setup was that a weather system would pull moisture north into the Gulf Coast states which on this day this unstable environment (meaning it would be very easy for thunderstorms to form in the area) would interact with a cold front causing warm air to rapidly rise and form thunderstorms capable of producing severe storms which as defined by the National Weather Service is thunderstorms which produce 58mph wind gusts or greater and/or hail the size of quarters (1″ in diameter) or larger and/or a tornado.
+The setup was that a weather system would pull moisture north into the Gulf Coast states which would make an unstable environment (meaning it would be very easy for thunderstorms to form in the area) that a cold front would interact with causing warm air to rapidly rise and form thunderstorms capable of producing severe storms, which as defined by the National Weather Service is thunderstorms which produce 58mph wind gusts or greater and/or hail the size of quarters (1″ in diameter) or larger and/or a tornado.
 These storms were likely to be very widespread that day.
 For the following 2 days, the SPC stated that “A relatively widespread/multi-round severe weather threat” was expected.
 There was still lingering uncertainty on where it would be which limited predictability and thus no highlighted areas were given.

 On April 22, another 30% risk was added for Day 5 (April 26) while the one for Day 4 (April 25) remained.
 They were both for similar areas centered over Arkansas but included areas of Eastern Texas, Northern Louisiana and Western Oklahoma with the Day 5 risk including extreme Western Tennessee and Mississippi.
 The first weather system was expected to have an enhanced tornado threat while the following a day a second weather system would likely bring another threat for severe weather over the same area with a similar threat.
 On April 27, the threat was harder to tell so no area was marked.